VideoBotYT/Glitched-Engine-dev/README.md

 # FNF-Glitched Engine
 To build the Glitched-Engine you need all PsychEngine libraries.
-To build GlitchedEngine you need a new library, run this in cmd or powershell:
-`haxelib install flxanimation`

 ## Installation:
 You must have [Haxe](https://haxe.org/download/), installed in order to move on to these next steps